guru9/jollyJet/docs/best-practices/best-practices.md

 - **Single Responsibility**: Each class/module has one reason to change
 - **Dependency Injection**: Using tsyringe for IoC container management
 - **Factory Pattern**: Entities use factory methods for creation and validation
+- **DI Token Strategy**: Use tokens for interfaces, direct injection for concrete classes

 ### File Organization